 - Avoid cliches and repetitive language

 - Keep a positive and confident tone

-The general format is similar to any other piece of academic writing.
+There is a diversity of variants.
+However, the general format is similar to any other piece of academic writing.
 You should use:

 - 12 point Times New Roman font

 - 1.5 line spacing

 This format will make your writing easier to read and provide you with some additional explanation.
 It is also the expected format.
 Sadly, you probably won’t get bonus points for standing out with your general visual formatting.
 It is going to benefit you much more to focus on wowing your reader with your actual content.
 It will help you get a great outcome.